 Jackie brought great attention to the campaign and led the fight by forming the Committee to Save Grand Central Station, and within this committee she participated in rallies at the terminal.

-She and a group of campaigners also travelled to Washington, DC to bring attention to the Supreme Court Hearing.
+She and a group of campaigners also traveled to Washington, DC to bring attention to the Supreme Court Hearing.

 A History of Grand Central Station